lancachenet/lancachenet.github.io/_docs/containers/dns/index.md

 which would use the cache domains from https://github.com/your-username/cache-domains.git

 Should you wish to run a custom branch you can also specify `-e CACHE_DOMAINS_BRANCH="branch-name"`

-## Further information

-More information can be found at the [LanCache github page](http://lancache.net)

 ## License